|Jail Programs Library|

 Finished quilts are given to refugees around the world, to those who have experienced devastating natural disasters in the United States, or to people in Pine County who have lost their homes to a fire or other disaster.

-Jail Programs Coordinator Brent Jahnz, and Recreation Director Matthew Seamon research, develop, organize, schedule and supervise the programs and services taking place in the jail facility.
+Jail Programs Coordinator James Reiser, and Recreation Director Matthew Seamon research, develop, organize, schedule and supervise the programs and services taking place in the jail facility.

 In addition to the Programs Staff, approximately 85 program volunteers and class facilitators provide programs at the Pine County Jail.